hanane-issa/python-crash-course/module1/module_1e_notebook-execution.md

   - It runs in your browser and saves changes to your Google Drive (if you sign in).

   - Make sure the required packages are imported.
+We recommend that you run the top most cell in each notebook which will load a setup script for you.

 3. Run on Binder